Kansas sailor killed at Pearl Harbor finally laid to rest

 “This is something way bigger than themselves.
 You know, it’s a person that went off to fight, died doing that, and they’ve been missing all this time,” said Eddinger.

 It all happened after a family member reached out to the Navy to find out information on Floyd.
-That’s when the family found out Floyd’s remains had been exumed and identified
+That’s when the family found out Floyd’s remains had been exhumed and identified

 “It’s a marvelous wonderful thing,” said Melba.